keli/furion/README.md

 Dependencies
 ------------

-Furion has no external dependencies other than a standard Python 2.x (&gt;=2.6) installation.
-Python 3.x is supported.
+Furion has no external dependencies other than a standard Python 3.x (>=3.7) installation.
 There is optional support for gevent, which would be used if an existing gevent installation was discovered.

 Installation
 ------------